opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 5 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/5)

-Never release an API without versioning
+Never release an API without versioning information

-Use a version string as the most left of your path
+Use a version string as the most left most element of your path

-    /v1 (don’t you dot notation)
+    /v1 (don’t use dot notation)

 Add the kind of resource to the path